c0D3M/DP/LeetCode/Kth.md

 [658.
 Find K Closest Elements](https://leetcode.com/problems/find-k-closest-elements/)  **Medium**

 [373.
 Find K Pairs with Smallest Sums](https://leetcode.com/problems/find-k-pairs-with-smallest-sums/)  **Medium**
+Although it is possible to solve this using binary search approach but since we have to find all k-pairs, in my experince it is better to use priority queue approach here.
+Put first k-element with nums1 and nums2 index min-heap. while(k--) pop out top element this is surely an answer since its minimum , so add a new entry with nums2 index+1 if possible else skip.
+Time complexity = K Log(K)
+Space = O(K)

 [2040.
 Kth Smallest Product of Two Sorted Arrays](https://leetcode.com/problems/kth-smallest-product-of-two-sorted-arrays/)  **Hard**